 Culture Route: Tirana, Berat and Gjirokastër

 Begin at Skanderbeg Square, then walk to the Et’hem Bey Mosque (free entry, shoes off).
-Cross south to the Pyramid — a former Enver Hoxha memorial that’s been redeveloped into an open cultural center with rooftop access.
-The walk up the exterior staircase gives you a full panorama of the city.
+Cross south to the Pyramid — a former Enver Hoxha memorial redeveloped into an open cultural center with rooftop access.
+The exterior staircase gives you a full panorama of the city.

 Spend the evening in the Blloku neighborhood.
 This entire district was sealed off for Communist Party elites until 1991 — now it’s the city’s liveliest area for restaurants and bars.
 On my last visit, the terrace tables at Radio Bar filled up by 7 p.m. on a Thursday.